tosin2013/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 ### Setting up the Application

-Before you continue, create a fork of the next GitHub repository - [https://github.com/michaelkotelnikov/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop).
-As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop).
+Before you continue, create a fork of the next GitHub repository - [https://github.com/tosin2013/rhacm-workshop](https://github.com/tosin2013/rhacm-workshop).
+As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/tosin2013/rhacm-workshop).

 Change the `log_file_name` variable value from `rhacm.log` to `<your-name>.log` (e.g `michael.log`) in the [prehook](demo-application/mariadb-resources/prehook/pre_log.yaml) and [posthook](demo-application/mariadb-resources/posthook/post_log.yaml) definition in **your fork** of the repository.

 Change the `pathname` definition in the Channel resource in the [application.yml](demo-application/rhacm-resources/application.yml) file in **your fork** of the repository.
-Change the `pathname` value from `https://github.com/michaelkotelnikov/rhacm-workshop.git` to `https://github.com/<your-username>/rhacm-workshop.git` (**Make sure to update <your-username> to the real name**).
+Change the `pathname` value from `https://github.com/tosin2013/rhacm-workshop.git` to `https://github.com/<your-username>/rhacm-workshop.git` (**Make sure to update <your-username> to the real name**).

 Apply the application resources from **your fork** -

 ```
+<hub> $ oc new-project mariadb-aap
 <hub> $ oc apply -f https://raw.githubusercontent.com/<your-username>/rhacm-workshop/master/07.Ansible-Tower-Integration/demo-application/rhacm-resources/application.yml
 ```